Pratiksha605/monoZDocs/docs/monoZJet/hostcommunication.md

 </div>

 ### Cascade UART mode
-monoZ:Jet can be switched to UART mode by one of the following methods,
+monoZ:Jet can be accessed via UART by two methods.
-    Method 1: Cutoff the optional part of the monoZ:Jet board.
+<br/>Method 1: Cutoff the optional part of the monoZ:Jet board.
 This is a permanent switch and it is ideal for space constrained usecases.
     <img className="img-center" src={require('@site/static/img/quickguide2.png').default} />
-    Method 2: Remove the three resistors shown below to disconnect the communication line between the USB and the processor.
+ <br/>Method 2: Remove the three resistors shown below to disconnect the communication line between the USB and the processor.
 In this method monoZ:Jet can be switched back to USB mode by remounting the resistors in their original positions.
-However, Meritech strictly disclaims any responsibility for hardware issues resulting from modifications to monoZ:Jet, including damage or malfunction caused by improper removal or reinstallation of resistors.
+Meritech strictly disclaims any responsibility for hardware issues, including malfunction of monoZ:Jet caused by removal or reinstallation of resistors.
     <img className="img-center" src={require('@site/static/img/quickguide3.png').default} />

 Once hardware is prepared, monoZ:Jet can be accessed via UART by connecting p7,p8 of cascade connector J1 to  RX & TX of the host.
 This enables UART as the data channel for monoZ:Jet.
 In UART mode, monoZ:Jet can be powered by connecting p1, p2 of connector J2 to 5V DC power input and GND.